 Day 3: Chhath

 This is the 3rd day.
 It falls on Kartik Shukla Shashti.
 Evening offerings known as Sajhiya Arghya takes place on this day.
 The devotees spend the whole day in preparation of prasad in their homes.
-The whole family accompanies the fasting family member to a riverbank or lake or a large body of water to give the offerings to the setting sun.
+The entire family accompanies the fasting family member to a riverbank or lake or a large body of water to give the offerings to the setting sun.

 The critical part of the Chhath Parva is for the devotees to offer prayers to the setting sun.
 People gather to perform cultural programs with music, songs, and dances.
 Traditional folk songs that are sung reflect the social structure, mythology, culture, and history of the Mithila region.
 The participants sing songs in Magadhi, Bhojpuri, and Maithili - the three main dialects spoken in the Madhesh region of Nepal.
-There are only minor differences in the celebration, puja ceremonies across families in the region but everyone welcome and celebrate this festival with enthusiasm and fervor.
+There are only minor differences in the celebration, puja ceremonies across families in the area but everyone welcome and celebrate this festival with enthusiasm and fervor.

 Kosi, the third night.